sathomas/test/README.md

 To see the resulting web application (e.g. in a desktop browser) use <a href="http://sathomas.me/test/build/index.html" target="_blank">this link</a> (in a separate window).
 The `<iframe>` below contains the smartphone view of the same data.
 (It simply loads the same URL in an `<iframe>` of fixed height and width.)

+> Note: Because of GitHub restrictions, the embedded `<iframe>` is only visible on the [web page](http://sathomas.me/test/) version of this file.

 <iframe height="480" width="320" src="http://sathomas.me/test/build/index.html" style="border: 2px #888 solid"></iframe>

 ## Javascript

 The bulk of the project consist of a single Javascript file, `app.js`.
 That file implements a standard set of [Backbone.js](http://backbonejs.org) models, views, and collections.
 Although the problem specifies a single, static set of events, the code supports a REST API for server interaction, multiple day support, and dynamic creation or modification of events.

 Comments within that file provide extensive documentation.
 That documentation is viewable as a separate [web page](http://sathomas.me/test/src/app.html).
+The code also relies heavily on [Underscore.js](http://underscorejs.org) to implement a functional programming paradigm.
+I’ve described Underscore’s support for functional programming in this [blog post](http://blog.sathomas.me/post/making-javascript-functional-with-underscore.js).

 The full suite of unit tests for the app are contained in the `app-test.js`.
 Those tests are self-documenting by design.
+For a thorough description of my unit testing strategy, tools, and process, you can check out this [blog post](http://blog.sathomas.me/post/unit-testing-backbone.js-applications).
 A sample unit test output is shown below.

 <pre style="color:white; background: #333">